ansible-collections/ibm_zos_core/docs/source/modules/zos_encode.rst

 dest
   The location where the converted characters are output.

-  The destination \ :emphasis:`dest`\  can be a UNIX System Services (USS) file or path, PS (sequential data set), PDS, PDSE, member of a PDS or PDSE, a generation data set (GDS) or KSDS (VSAM data set).
+  The destination *dest* can be a UNIX System Services (USS) file or path, PS (sequential data set), PDS, PDSE, member of a PDS or PDSE, a generation data set (GDS) or KSDS (VSAM data set).

   If the length of the PDSE member name used in \ :emphasis:`dest`\  is greater than 8 characters, the member name will be truncated when written out.